Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Conclusions

 \section{Conclusions}

-The central challenge in simulating quantum Brownian motion (QBM) is the exact treatment of environmental influence, which makes direct quantum mechanical calculations intractable due to the exponentially large Hilbert space.
-While the path-integral framework provides an exact solution for the quadratic Caldeira-Leggett (CL) model, the resulting expressions are cumbersome and resist extension to anharmonic potentials or complex preparation protocols.
+The central challenge in simulating quantum Brownian motion (QBM) is the exact treatment of environmental influence, which makes direct quantum mechanical calculations intractable due to the infinite-dimensional nature of the bath's Hilbert space.
+Numerically exact methods such as the hierarchical equations of motion (HEOM) and the stochastic Schrödinger equation address this challenge, but face increasing computational demands at low temperatures or for unconfined motion with large effective state-space dimension.
+While the path-integral framework provides an exact solution for the quadratic Caldeira-Leggett model, the resulting expressions are cumbersome and resist extension to complex preparation protocols.

 In this work, we have introduced a profound reinterpretation and a powerful numerical method that overcomes these barriers.
-We have demonstrated that the exact quantum dynamics of a particle in the CL model can be mapped, at any temperature, onto a classical, non-Markovian stochastic process in phase space.
+We have demonstrated that the exact quantum dynamics of a particle in the Caldeira-Leggett model can be mapped, at any temperature, onto a classical, non-Markovian stochastic process in phase space.
 For a particle with a quadratic Hamiltonian, this correspondence is proven exact, starting from the physically correct correlated thermal equilibrium state and accommodating arbitrary state preparations and interventions via the Wigner representation of preparation functions.

 The primary value of this mapping is its profound simplification: it reduces the formidable problem of simulating an open quantum system to the tractable task of generating and averaging classical stochastic trajectories.
 We have developed and validated a corresponding Monte Carlo numerical technique.
 The method correctly reproduces established analytical results and, crucially, captures the fast decoherence and thermalization dynamics driven by vacuum and low-temperature fluctuations—effects that are missed by common high-temperature master equations.